Why we love this bike

-When did you build the bike and how long did it take?
+When did you start this build, and how long did it take you to complete it?

-What was the projected budget and what was the final budget?
+What was the projected budget (if any), and what was the final cost of the build?

 Please list the major modifications and fabrication completed.